MakeSchool-Tutorials/Make-Cookies/P01-Lets-Make-Cookies/content.md

 <button id="cookie-clicker">Make Cookies</button>
 ```

-*Great!* Next we will add a bit of Javascript to track our cookies.
+*Great!* Next we will add a bit of JavaScript to track our cookies.

 # Tracking our cookies!